ganlab/GALA/README.md

 ﻿# Gap-Free Long-read Assembler (GALA)
 **GALA** is a **Ga**p-free **L**ong-read **A**ssembler.
 GALA builds a multi-layer graph from different preliminary assemblies, long-reads, and potentially other sources of information, such as Hi-C assemblies.
 During this process, it identifies mis-assembled contigs and trim them.
-The corrected data are then partitioned into multiple linkage groups, each representing a single chromosome.
-Each linkage group is assembled independently with existing assembly tools and a simplified version of overlap-graph-based merging algorithm is used to merge multiple contigs if necessary.
+The corrected data are then partitioned into multiple scaffolding groups, each representing a single chromosome.
+Each scaffolding group is assembled independently with existing assembly tools and a simplified version of overlap-graph-based merging algorithm is used to merge multiple contigs if necessary.

 **GALA** has [three modules](#Description)  each can be used separately.